smonier/importContentFromJson/README.md

 - Automatic folder creation if the specified path doesn’t exist.
 - Skipping of existing nodes with detailed reporting of skipped items.
 - Fetch images from URL and upload them in to the JCR (using a proxy to avoid CORS issues)
-- handle multiple for images
+- handle multiple for images and String Multiple
 - check if image exists in JCR in folder importedFiles, before importing it
 - A user-friendly interface with error messages and sample JSON previews.
 - Tags will be created if present in json file
 - Categories will be attached if matching existing system name
+- Support unsplash API to create related images (need API Key)
 ---

 ## Installation